ArielOrtizBobea/arielortizbobea.github.io/pages/home.md

 </td>
 <td>

-I'm an Associate Professor in [Applied Economics and Policy](https://business.cornell.edu/faculty-research/areas/applied-economics-and-policy/) at the  <a href="https://dyson.cornell.edu" target="_blank">Charles H. Dyson School of Applied Economics and Management</a> and at the <a href="https://publicpolicy.cornell.edu" target="_blank">Jeb Brooks School of Public Policy</a> at Cornell University.
+I'm an Associate Professor in <a href="https://business.cornell.edu/faculty-research/areas/applied-economics-and-policy/" target="_blank">Applied Economics and Policy</a> at the  <a href="https://dyson.cornell.edu" target="_blank">Charles H. Dyson School of Applied Economics and Management</a> and at the <a href="https://publicpolicy.cornell.edu" target="_blank">Jeb Brooks School of Public Policy</a> at Cornell University.
 I'm also a Faculty Fellow at the <a href="https://www.atkinson.cornell.edu" target="_blank">Cornell Atkinson Center for Sustainability</a>.

 <br/><br/>